mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 - **Rule of Modularity** from [The Unix Philosophy](https://cscie2x.dce.harvard.edu/hw/ch01s06.html)
 - **Writing good programs by controlling complexity** (which "is the essence of computer programming") from [Software Tools](https://www.amazon.in/Software-Tools-Brian-W-Kernighan/dp/020103669X) by  Kernighan and Plauger
 - **The [project paradox](https://beyond-agility.com/project-paradox/)** that states that we make the biggest decisions at the beginning of a project when we have the least knowledge

+Here is a slide from a presentation I did about the modernization plans - this slide talks about how many more choices are available at the beginning of a project than at the end -- although at the beginning of a project we have many unanswered questions.
+This is called the project paradox:

 ![Image Description](/blog/images/2025-02-23-learning-in-sprints-1.png)